oscanata/finalproject/README.md

 My project aims to recreate the classic arcade game minesweeper.
 This will hopefully be a new take on a classic arcade game.
 The game, in its classic form, consists of randomly spread out bombs throughout a grid pattern.
 The player attempts to deduce logically where the mines are given knowledge of how many mines are in the 8 squares surrounding a given square.
 When the player is sure that there is no bomb on a certain square the player may click the square, if it wasn’t, they unlock new data, however,  if it was a bomb, they lose.
 I hope to capture the games classic charm and allure and add new game modes that will freshen the game up and create new interesting ways to play and enjoy, both alone and with friends.
 Minesweeper is such an amazing game that has lost favor in recent decades.
 However, hopefully with a new, competitive spin on the game people could grow to love it again.
+I hope to do as much of this as possible.
+However, considering the feedback from Professor Janak, I may not be able to complete all of this and will, at bare minimum, have a working game.

 ## Timeline